adny-code/fastgrind/testcase/README.md

 **Purpose**: Performance benchmarking and memory allocation patterns testing.

-**Description**: This test case implements a spatial data structure (memory box grouping) that performs intensive memory allocations and deallocations.
+**Description**: This test case implements a geometric algorithms that performs memory allocations and deallocations.
 It's designed to benchmark Fastgrind's overhead compared to raw execution and Valgrind.

 **Key Features**:
 - Single-threaded and multi-threaded(default 16 threads) memory allocation patterns